tedunderwood/measureperspective/readme.md

 These sections involve completely new samples of data and metadata.
 Instead of creating a separate folder for each section, I have spread the various components of the workflow across different folders (**/data**, **/metadata**, and so on) documented below.

 The core question posed in section 3 was, "Can we measure the differentiation of fictional genres?""
  I asked, in particular, whether fantasy and science fiction become more clearly distinct from mainstream fiction (and from each other) as we move down a timeline from the nineteenth century to the early twenty-first.
-(I owe the impulse to compare F and SF to a suggestion from Alan Liu.)
+(I owe the impulse to compare fantasy and science fiction to a suggestion from Alan Liu.)

 Early in the project a [plan of research was pre-registered, Dec 24, 2017.](https://osf.io/5b72w/register/5771ca429ad5a1020de2872e)